-ERC GVCFmode, please see this companion document.

 AD=1,3).
 The lack of certainty is evident in the PL field, where

-PL(0/1) = 0 (the normalized value that corresponds to a likelihood of 1.0).
-There's a chance that the subject is "hom-var" (=homozygous with the variant allele) since
+PL(0/1) = 0 (the normalized value that corresponds to a likelihood of 1.0) as is always the case for the assigned allele, but the next PL is

 PL(0/0) = 103, which corresponds to 10^(-10.3), a very small number.